Joy is for the

 garden. |

-| All summer, the birds - mostly
+All summer, in Colorado, the birds - mostly

 House Finches - sit in the aspen branches and sing.
 They seem to take turns at the